typeof(1:5)

 .Internal(inspect(b))

 A list (VECSXP) is a vector of SEXP pointers.
-Each element can point to any R object of any type.
-This is why lists are heterogeneous: the list itself is just an array of pointers, and the pointed-to objects can be anything.
+Each element can point to any R object of any type, which is why lists are heterogeneous: the list itself is just an array of pointers, and the pointed-to objects can be anything.
+This pointer-based layout has consequences for how R handles tabular data.

 Data frames and cache friendliness.
-A data frame is a list of column vectors.
-Each column is a contiguous array.
+A data frame is a list of column vectors, and each column is a contiguous array.
 Operations that scan down a column (summing, filtering, grouping) touch sequential memory and benefit from cache prefetching.
-Operations that scan across rows jump between columns, touching non-sequential memory.
+Operations that scan across rows jump between columns, touching non-sequential addresses and thrashing the cache.
 This is why column-wise operations in R are generally faster than row-wise ones, and why apply(df, 1, f) (row-wise) is slower than lapply(df, f) (column-wise).
+But memory layout only tells half the story; the other half is what happens when two names share the same layout.

 Exercises